↑

 Now, let’s raise the bar and toss some russet or red-skin potatoes into the mix, and this recipe becomes a yummy force to be reckoned with!

-This potato recipe is the perfect storm of comfort food made even better with many layers of incredible flavors, all of which perfectly elevate potatoes to such lofty heights.
+This potato recipe is the perfect storm of comfort food, made even better with many layers of incredible flavors that elevate potatoes to such lofty heights.

 A good potato recipe is proof of how something so simple can become, with only a few ingredients, so freaking good!